-Each year the American College of Consumer Financial Services Lawyers seeks to recognize written contributions to the field of consumer financial services law.
+Each year The American College of Consumer Financial Services Lawyers seeks to recognize written contributions to the field of consumer financial services law.
 Eligible papers include publishable articles, substantial book reviews, or book chapters; books; and student case note or comment.
 In any year, depending on the quality of the submissions, awards may be made in all or some of these three categories.

 The awards include a cash payment ($2,500 for books, $2,000 for articles, reviews, or book chapters; and $1,000 for student work), a certificate or other token of recognition, and travel expenses to attend the College’s annual dinner held in conjunction with the Spring Meeting of the Business Law Section of the American Bar Association.

-The deadline for entry is December 2, 2013, and entries are eligible if they have been written or published within the twelve months preceding that date.
+The deadline for entry is December 1, 2015, and entries are eligible if they have been written or published within the twelve months preceding that date.
 Unpublished manuscripts should be double-spaced and conform to law review standards.
 All entries should be submitted in electronic format.

-Writing Competition Vice Chair
+Writing Competition Chair

 Please email Therese G. Franzén and Adrian White